MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center-creators.md

 <!--===========================================================-->
 ## 1. Create a new app

-Next, at Partner Center, create a new app, as follows.
+At Partner Center, create a new app representing your game, as follows.

 1. Right-click the following link and then click **Open in new window**: [Partner Center dashboard](https://partner.microsoft.com/dashboard/).